jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/careers/index.md

   of 3 to 5 minutes per job prior to this one.
   Before doing this,
   you must first complete the previous stage.

+To begin, please follow these detailed instructions.

+- **Evaluations:**
+  The goal of this stage is to assess your skills and abilities in different areas.
+  This is mandatory and requires an estimated effort of 2 to 3 hours, depending on your knowledge, with an average time of 1 minute to answer each question.
+  Before doing this,
+  you must first complete the previous stage.

+- **Challenges:**
+  On some occasions,
+  challenges will be assigned to be able to evaluate some technical activities.

+  The realization of the challenges depends
+  100% on you since they are totally virtual.

+- **Interview:**
+  The goal of this stage is to show your interest and desire to be a part of `Fluid Attacks` through a video interview.
+  It requires an estimated effort of 45 to 60 minutes.
+  Our interviews are conducted by video call.

+- **Security process:**
+  At this stage of the process,
+  we verify and perform:

 ## 4\.
 Portfolio